intel/workload-services-framework/staging/recipes/gen5/mysql/README.md

 ## Overview
+Database performance is one of the most important components for enterprise applications experience.
+The entire industry, be it web-based ecommerce, social media, cloud services or most other enterprise applications, they use databases.
+[MySQL](https://www.mysql.com/products/community/) is the most popular open source RDBMS and has been running on Intel platforms for over 25 years.
+The latest version 8.0.23 was released January 2021.
+MySQL supports the use of multiple storage engines definable for table creation.

 ### MySQL Configuration

 We provide a configuration file that was tuned for performance with MySQL for general deployment scenarios : [mysql.cnf](mysql.cnf)

+### Container Execution
 This file can be mounted on the community version of MySQL using the command:

 ```